PatrickLindemann/osm-processor/README.md

 | --verbose | -v | Enable verbose logging. | flag ||
 | --help | -h | Show the help message. | flag ||

-### Tips for Creators
+### Tips for Map Creators
 * The width and height of your map should not exceed 2500x2500 pixels, as Warzone does not accept larger map sizes.
 * Your generated map `.svg` should not exceed 2.5MB, as Warzone does not accept larger file sizes.
 You can reduce the map size by applying a greater compression tolerance.
 * Currently, creating super bonuses is not possible through the Warzone API.
 If you add more than one bonus level, you need to add the super bonus metadata manually through the Warzone Mapmaker.

 ## Map Upload

-After you've generated your map, you can use Warzone to playtest it.

 In order to upload maps to the [Warzone Community Map Explorer](https://www.warzone.com/SinglePlayer/CommunityLevels), you will first need to create a [Warzone Account](https://www.warzone.com/SignUp2).
-Afterwards, you can upload the generated map svg [here](https://www.warzone.com/MultiPlayer?DesignMaps=1).
+Afterwards, you can continue with the Setup.

 ### Setup